Originally Published on 16th February 2016

 - Hiring Worker Contracts

-You can also convert your vigor into potions to use at a later date or sell on the Auction House.
+There is also an NPC in velia called “Alustin” who will convert your energy into potions to use at a later date or sell on the Market Place.
 For more information on this check out our Knowledge and Energy guide.

 Contribution Points are a type of currency in Black Desert and are used to invest in a node, purchase housing, or rent items from an NPC.
 You will always get your Contribution Points back when you withdraw from a node, sell the housing or return the rented items.
 The amount of Contribution Points you have, and your Contribution experience bar is shown on the 3rd bar in the top-left, next to your character level.